Join Sophie-stication Nation

 Today is Single Christian Woman’s Challenge Day 29.
 The Last Day of the Challenge.
 Click here to see all the challenges for the month.
-Today’s Challenge is Day 30: Have as much fun as possible!
+Today’s Challenge is: Have as much fun as possible!

 I know what it is like to get so consumed with work, kids, and all the other hustle and bustle of everyday life that you do not stop and enjoy yourself.
 I know what it is like to want to have fun but you really do not know where to start.
-As a single woman and as a single mom, there are times that you can feel very isolated because you don’t have a man, especially when ALL of your friends and everyone you know is in a relationship.
+As a single woman and as a single mom, there are times that you can feel very isolated.
 However, self-care is just as important as caring for other people.
 You have to stop and smell the roses for your own sanity.
 If you don’t then it is very possible that you will settle into the mindset of being depressed and miss out on a potentially awesome life.

 I see so many people who have paid time off stacked up because they do not use it.
 If that is you, then shame on you.
 Your job gives you paid time off so that you can take paid time off.
 Do not feel guilty for using what belongs to you.
 There are some thing that I do suggest before taking paid time off to make the transitional easier.